duncangraham/duncangraham.github.io/_posts/2014-8-1-living-with-less.markdown

 <h2>TOTAL: 74!</h2>

-So, I hit my goal, but only by bending the rules a bit.
-I still have a bicycle, some books, a suit, a tux, and some aartwork back home that I'll be flying out in the next few weeks.
+I hit my goal, but I still have a bicycle, some books & artwork, a suit, and a tux back home that I'll be flying out in the next few weeks.
+These will put me closer to the 100 mark.
 As noted above, I'll probably buy some more socks too.
 I'll need some silverware and furniture most likely, which will probably put me a little bit past the mark.
 But not by much!

 <script src="/js/jquery.color.min.js"></script>
 <script type="text/javascript" src="/js/jquery.lettering-0.6.1.min.js"></script>